4d/docs/website/translated_docs/es/API/collectionClass.md

 *   If *size* < collection length, exceeding elements are removed from the collection.
 *   If *size* > collection length, the collection length is increased to size.

-By default, new elements are filled will **null** values.
+Por defecto, los nuevos elementos se llenan con valores **null**.
 You can specify the value to fill in added elements using the *defaultValue* parameter.

 #### Ejemplo